 Dark states have numerous uses.
 In particular, their role in the organization of inter-atomic interaction was considered in the work \cite{AL}, for the control of solid-state spins - in work\cite{HS}, for the control of macroscopic quantum systems - in work \cite{LG}, one of the effects of the dark state in the light-harvesting complex can be found in the work \cite{FH}.
 Some methods for obtaining dark states in quantum dots can be read in papers \cite{PB}, and also in \cite{T}.
-The destruction of dark states by a magnetic field or modulated laser polarization is considered in \cite{B}.
+The destruction of dark states by a magnetic field or modulated laser polarization was considered in \cite{B}.
 In the works \cite{CHI},\cite{T},\cite{CEM} singlet states are also considered as states with zero total spin forming the core of the decreasing operator, however, there is no detailed analysis of the structure of the subspace formed by them in these articles.

 The purpose of this paper is an explicit description of the of dark states.
-It follows from their definition that they form a subspace, which we will call dark.
+It follows from their definition that they form a subspace, which we will call dark subspace.
 We will be interested in the structure of this subspace and its dimension.
 The structure of dark states in the systems of kudits ($ d $ -two systems) is most thoroughly studied in the work \cite {K}.
-In particular, for two-level systems in operation \cite{K} it is proved that the dark states are precisely the stationary points of the tensor product of the groups $ SU (2) $.
-These stationary points are called in this work by singlet states, since two-atom singlets of the EPR-pair type $|01\rangle-|10\rangle$ are invariant for this group.
+In particular, for two-level systems in the work \cite{K} it is proved that the dark states are precisely the stationary points of the tensor product of the groups $ SU (2) $.
+These stationary points are called in this work ''singlet states'', since two-atom singlets of the EPR-pair type $|01\rangle-|10\rangle$ are invariant for this group.

-We shall prove that the singlet states can be represented as a linear combination of products of simple singlets, that is, tensor products of EPR pairs.
-This fact justifies this term, having a chemical origin: singlet states of electron spins are pairing for atoms, that is, they make it possible to form a covalent bond.
+We shall prove that the dark states can be represented as a linear combination of products of simple singlets, that is, tensor products of EPR pairs.
+This fact justifies the term ''singlet state'', having a chemical origin: singlet states of electron spins are pairing for atoms, that is, they make it possible to form a covalent bond.